ibm-cloud-architecture/refarch-cloudnative-csmo/README.md

-# refarch-cloudnative-csmo
+# IBM Cloud Reference Implementation - Cloud Service Management and Operation

-Cloud service management and operation repository for reference archtiecture
+This is the git repository CSMO.